 It’s Check Your Pet Microchip Day on August 15!
 It’s early to check but everyone needs a reminder.
 Your cats and dogs are microchipped, right?
-Last week, when he was (ahem) neutered, Shadow-Pup got his microchip.
-Both Bravo-Dawg and Karma-Kat already have microchips so that if the worst happens, we’ll be reunited.
+When he was (ahem) neutered, Shadow-Pup got his microchip.
+Both Bravo-Dawg and Karma-Kat already had microchips so that if the worst happens, we’d be reunited.
 I don’t even what to think about losing my pets.

 On July 4, 2012, Dora the German Shepherd jumped the fence of her Frisco, Texas yard due to fireworks fears.
 That same year, Kesha, the gray tabby cat, escaped her San Diego home and disappeared.
 Both pets won the lottery, though…so read on, to see why “Lucky 7” applies to both pets.

 According to the American Humane Association, over 10 million dogs and cats go missing in U.S. every year.
 About 30 percent of pets will become lost at some point.
 Without identification, 90 percent won’t return home.
 A microchip offers permanent identification and is considered the gold standard for pet identification and finding lost pets.

 Microchips can and do migrate.
 Special caps or coating on the chip help prevent this problem, but it’s best to double-check.
 That’s why August 15 Check Your Chip Day reminder makes sure your pets remain protected.
 Have your veterinarian check for the chip at well-pet visits to ensure your information remains up to date.
 When migrated too far, consider re-chipping.